Protection Against Incidences of Serious Cardiovascular Events Study

 Trial Summary

 Cardiovascular disease (CVD) mortality is more than 40Kfold greater in kidney failure patients compared to the age-matched general population.
 Although there is an excess of traditional CVD risk factors, clinical trials targeting these risk factors have largely been negative.
-It is therefore crucial test interventions targeted at the underlying mechanisms of CVD in kidney failure patients.
+It is therefore crucial to test interventions targeted at the underlying mechanisms of CVD in kidney failure patients.

 There has been considerable focus on novel CVD risk factors including inflammation and oxidative stress.
 High-dose long-chain omegaK3 polyunsaturated essential fatty acids (nK3 PUFA) found in fish oil has been shown in randomised controlled trials (RCT) to reduce CVD events in the general population and possibly in kidney failure patients on maintenance haemodialysis (HD).
 However a well-designed, adequately powered randomised controlled trial has not been undertaken.
 HD patients have been found to have amongst the lowest recorded levels of nK3 PUFA.
-This proposal builds on previous work by the investigator team to conduct a multicentre RCT evaluating the effects of high-dose nK3 PUFA supplementation on CVD events in kidney failure patients on maintenance HD.
-This study will be the largest clinical study to definitively address whether supplementation with high dose n3KPUFA in adult HD kidney failure patients will reduce rates of CVD events, CVD and all-cause mortality.
+This trial built on previous work by the investigator team to conduct a multicentre RCT evaluating the effects of high-dose nK3 PUFA supplementation on CVD events in kidney failure patients on maintenance HD.
+This study was the largest clinical study to definitively address whether supplementation with high dose n3KPUFA in adult HD kidney failure patients will reduce rates of CVD events, CVD and all-cause mortality.